Shaikh-Yaqoob/CompilerConstructionParsers/README.md

   - **LL(1) Parser**
   - **LR(0) Parser**
   - **SLR(1) Parser**
-- **Error Detection and Recovery**: Mechanisms for identifying and handling syntax errors.

 ## **What's Included?**

 - Code for implementing **LL(1)**, **LR(0)**, and **SLR(1)** parsers.
 - Examples demonstrating how to use each parser effectively.
-- Error handling and recovery mechanisms in parsing.

 ## **Projects Included**